Kapendev/joka/README.md

 - Friendly: Memory-safety features and many examples
 - WebAssembly: It just works

+> [!NOTE]
+> The project is still early in development.
+> If something is missing, it will probably be added when someone (usually the main developer) needs it.

 ## WebAssembly Support

 WebAssembly is supported with the `betterC` flag, but a tool like [Emscripten](https://emscripten.org/) is required.